 There are a couple of possible explanations for this discrepancy.
 The guitar may have been modified, either by a previous owner or by Jimi himself.
 Alternatively, there might have been a 1961 model that featured both the black P90 pickups and the Vibrola tremolo.

-In the book Jimi Hendrix Gear [Jimi Hendrix Gear, Michael Heatley – p.34], there is an anecdote suggesting that Jimi painted the pickguard white at some stage.
-Upon examining photos from around this era, one can indeed spot what appears to be an Epiphone featuring a white pickguard, black P90s, and block inlays (see below).
+In Jimi Hendrix Gear (p.
+34), there is an anecdote suggesting that Hendrix painted the Wilshire’s pickguard white at some point.
+Examining photos from the era reveals what appears to be an Epiphone with a white pickguard, black P-90 pickups, and block inlays.

 Feedback